thcyron/tracklog-rails/README.md

-Bikelog
+Tracklog
 =======

-**Bikelog** is a Ruby on Rails application for managing GPS track logs.
+**Tracklog** is a Ruby on Rails application for managing GPS track logs.
 It’s based on Rails Edge and thus requires Ruby 1.9.

 Features